jphall663/gai_risk_management/README.md

 </table>

 ### D.1: Selected Adversarial Prompting Strategies and Attacks Organized by Trustworthy Characteristic
-Table D.1: Selected adversarial prompting techniques and attacks organized by trustworthy characteristic <a href="#saravia-elvis-prompt-engineering-guide-github-repository-last-modified-december-2022-accessed-september-19-2024-httpsgithubcomdair-aiprompt-engineering-guide">[Saravia]</a>, [44], <a href="#hall-patrick-and-daniel-atherton-awesome-machine-learning-interpretability-github-repository-accessed-september-19-2024-httpsgithubcomjphall663awesome-machine-learning-interpretability">[Hall and Atherton]</a>, <a href="#hu-hongsheng-zoran-salcic-lichao-sun-gillian-dobbie-philip-s-yu-and-xuyun-zhang-membership-inference-attacks-on-machine-learning-a-survey-acm-computing-surveys-54-no-11s-september-2022-137-httpsdoiorg1011453523273">[Hu et al.]</a>, <a href="#sitawarin-chawin-charlie-cheng-jie-ji-apurv-verma-and-luckyfan-cs-llm-security--privacy-github-repository-accessed-september-19-2024-httpsgithubcomchawinsllm-sp">[Sitawarin et al.]</a>.
+Table D.1: Selected adversarial prompting techniques and attacks organized by trustworthy characteristic <a href="#saravia-elvis-prompt-engineering-guide-github-repository-last-modified-december-2022-accessed-september-19-2024-httpsgithubcomdair-aiprompt-engineering-guide">[Saravia]</a>, <a href="#storchan-victor-ravin-kumar-rumman-chowdhury-seraphina-goldfarb-tarrant-and-sven-cattell-generative-ai-red-teaming-challenge-transparency-report-humane-intelligence-2024-httpsdrivegooglecomfiled1jqpbip6dnomkb32umloiepombk2-0rc-view">[Storchan et al.]</a>, <a href="#hall-patrick-and-daniel-atherton-awesome-machine-learning-interpretability-github-repository-accessed-september-19-2024-httpsgithubcomjphall663awesome-machine-learning-interpretability">[Hall and Atherton]</a>, <a href="#hu-hongsheng-zoran-salcic-lichao-sun-gillian-dobbie-philip-s-yu-and-xuyun-zhang-membership-inference-attacks-on-machine-learning-a-survey-acm-computing-surveys-54-no-11s-september-2022-137-httpsdoiorg1011453523273">[Hu et al.]</a>, <a href="#sitawarin-chawin-charlie-cheng-jie-ji-apurv-verma-and-luckyfan-cs-llm-security--privacy-github-repository-accessed-september-19-2024-httpsgithubcomchawinsllm-sp">[Sitawarin et al.]</a>.

 <table>
 <caption>Table D.1: Selected adversarial prompting techniques and attacks organized by trustworthy characteristic.</caption>